Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 **Targets:** Multi-target

-**Attack:** Expertise
+**Attack:** Focus

 **Duration:** Instant

 </div>

-As you fan your hands, gushing air pours forth from your fingertips, stripping your foes of their defenses.
-Make an Expertise attack against each creature within a 15 foot radius cone.
-If you hit, deal 1d4 + Presence radiant damage and apply a stack of defenseless.
+As you fan your hands, a wave of overwhelming life energy pours forth from your fingertips, rapidly healing ailments in a rather painful fashion.
+Make a Focus attack against each creature within a 15 foot radius cone.
+If you hit, remove a condition of your choice from them.
+If you do, deal 1d12 + Presence primal damage to them.
+Otherwise, deal 1d8 + Presence primal damage to them.

 If you have at least 4 stacks of primal exposure, make an attack against each other creature within a 15 foot radius of yourself instead.